Skip to content

 Service configurations

-When deploying the policy engine, while most of the services work well with their default values and don't need any change, certain configurations of HyWorks Policy Management API need to be updated to integrate Policy engine with your HyWorks controller.
+When deploying the Policy Engine, most services work well with their default values and don't require any changes.
+Still, specific configurations of the HyWorks Policy Management API need to be updated to integrate the Policy Engine with your HyWorks controller.

-Service configurations need to be done for the deployment modes as mentioned below
+Service configurations need to be completed for the deployment modes listed below.

-• For Standalone mode: Make change in docker-compose-standalone.yml
+• For Standalone mode: Make a change in docker-compose-standalone.yml

 • For Cluster mode: Make changes in docker-compose.yml